Red meat slaughterhouses: restraining, stunning and killing animals

-Stunning pens, restraining boxes, captive bolt, gas and electrical stunning equipment, bleeding animals and restraining methods.
+Rules on restraining methods, stunning pens, captive bolt, gas and electrical stunning equipment, bleeding animals and shackling and hoisting animals.

 If you operate a red meat slaughterhouse (abattoir) you must ensure that anyone working in it has a certificate of competence (CoC) if they do any of the following:

 - stun animals

 - restrain animals

 - check stunning has worked